vinay6996/resume-cv/README.md

 Learning Outcome: Got to learn the concepts of databases and python with DJANGO properly by implementing the project successfully.

-- Project 2
-Title: Netflix clone
-Description: This is an attempted replica of the existing ott platform NETFLIX.
-Learning Outcome: Got to learn the concepts of REACT.JS, JAVASCRIPT, ASTRADB, NETLIFY properly by implementing the project successfully.

 ### Co-Curricular Activities & Extra-Curricular Activities

 ##### Co- Curricular Activities